 Unlike in California, Chicago’s citizen commission will draw the ward map first and try to get it voted into law later.
 CHANGE Illinois’s goal is to have their ward map completed by Oct.
 1, to give them time to gain community and aldermanic support.

-The City Council will hold a vote on Dec.
+The City Council will hold a vote by Dec.
 1 on which map they want to approve — the people’s map or the one drawn by aldermen.
 But persuading the City Council to adopt the map as its own would require a majority vote, which won’t be easy, Simpson said.

 “Incumbents are not necessarily going to like a map if it doesn’t make their reelection easy,” Simpson said.
 “And even if they feel the map compact, contiguous and that it represents community, [aldermen] still may well oppose it.”